Furqan558/Artificial-Intelligence/README.md

 ## Quick Start

-1. You can implement all these codes using local IDE for python, but for ACO you will need to use google colab.
+1. You can implement all these codes using local IDE for python, but for ipynb file extensions you will need to use ANACONDA, JUPYTER or GOOGLE COLAB (most_recommended).

 2. Go to <https://colab.research.google.com/>, pick _GITHUB_ source and put the repository details